The City has started work to co-create a process to rename Indian Road.

-On Tuesday, June 17 2025, Council passed a motion in regards to the renaming of Indian Road, directing staff to initiate the process to rename Indian Road, work with homeowners on the street on the transition to a new road name, and consult with key participants.
+On Tuesday, June 17 2025, Council passed amotionasking staff to initiate a process to rename Indian Road.
+This work involves engaging with Indigenous community members and organizations and working with homeowners on the street on the transition to a new road name.

 Whereas Indian Road is a municipal road that runs through an established residential community located in Kingston Central that has approximately sixty-two residential properties that abut it; and